oliviajkim/sungkimconstruction/README.md

 ###About
 This is a website for a local Bay Area business called Sung Kim Construction, who approached me about designing a new website for them.
-The business specializes in renovation
+The business specializes in renovation, tenant improvements, restaurant and hotel remodeling, and design build services.

 ###User Narratives
 - As a user, I want to see information about the company.